ugr-sail/sinergym/docs/source/pages/deep-reinforcement-learning.rst

    These examples clearly illustrate how to define your environment, wrappers, algorithm, and other training options—making it straightforward to set up your own experiments.
 Visit `sinergym/scripts/train/local_confs/conf_examples <https://github.com/ugr-sail/sinergym/blob/main/scripts/train/local_confs/conf_examples>`__.

-.. warning:: If you are loading a pretrained model that was trained with **observation normalization**,
+.. warning:: If you are loading a pre-trained model that was trained with **observation normalization**,
    it is **critical** to also load the **normalization statistics** (i.e., the running mean and variance)
    used during its original training (see :ref:`NormalizeObservation`).
 Otherwise, the model may perform poorly or behave unpredictably due
    to mismatched input distributions.
 These statistics are typically saved along with the model and should